Odd edge-colorings of subdivisions of odd graphs: Introduction

 To \textit{split} a vertex $v$ is to replace it by two (not necessarily adjacent) vertices $v'$ and $v''$, and to replace each edge incident to $v$ by an edge incident to either $v'$ or $v''$ (but not both, unless the edge is a loop at $v$), the other end of the edge remaining unchanged.
 A vertex of positive degree can be split in several ways, so the resulting graph is not unique in general.
-Another local operation on graph $G$ is to \textit{suppress} a vertex $v$ of degree $d_G(v)=2$.
+Another local operation on graph $G$ is to \textit{suppress} a $2$-vertex $v$.
 The modified graph $G\%v$ is obtained from $G-v$ by adding an edge between the neighbors of $v$ (the new edge is a link unless $N_G(v)$ is a singleton).
-For $X\subseteq V(G)\cup E(G)$, $G-X$ is the subgraph of $G$ obtained by removing $X$; we abbreviate $G-\{x\}$ to $G-x$.
-Similarly, given a subgraph $H\subseteq G$, $H+X$ is the subgraph of $G$ obtained by adding to $H$ all the vertices and edges from $X$.